Ordineo/prestige-wiki/git.md

     {% highlight bash %}git rebase -i HEAD~3{% endhighlight %}
 * Follow the same procedure for a correct rebase.

+### Commits
+Every commit should start with the correct Jira ticket.
+This way the commit can be matched with the ticket in Jira.

 ## Correct rebase & Pull request for master branch
 Example below is to merge your changes on feature branch 'features/PRES-XX' to master.
 However same procedure should be followed if you want to merge local branch to a feature branch.